 Alfred?
 Oliver 1886-1921?
 A painting at the Swan Inn

 Philip Hugh Padwick 1876-1958; Padwick was born in Horsham but lived in Fittleworth for a number of years and was a familiar figure locally, working first in his studio at his home, Corner Cottage (then called ‘Thatched Cottage’).
 He then had the building, now called ‘The Studio’ in Upper Street, built as another studio.
 His work looked back to the previous century, with dark, evocative landscapes.
 Later he had another studio at Tripp Hill.
-Please see the separate information sheets from Horsham Museum and an account from Gordon Goodyer (with grateful thanks to the Petworth Society Magazine).
+Please see the separate information sheets from Horsham Museum (available at the Archive) and accounts from Gordon Goodyer and Ron Thatcher (with grateful thanks to the Petworth Society Magazine).

 L S Palmer; A painting of a forest, at the Swan Inn.